 • 1/2 cup red bell pepper diced

-• 1/2 cup cooked crumbled sausage
+• 1/2 cup sausage cooked and crumbled

 • 1/4 cup chopped spinach